 In 2019, the average monthly retirement income from Social Security was $1,470, according to the Center on Budget and Policy Priorities.
 That’s just $17,640 per year in Social Security benefits.

 As you can see, there’s quite a difference between the average income from Social Security and the average overall retirement income for Americans over the age of 65.
-That’s because Social Security was never intended to be the sole provider of income for retirees; it was intended to serve as part of the three-legged stool comprised of Social Security, a pension, and individual retirement savings.
+That’s because Social Security was never intended to be the sole provider of income for retirees; it was intended to serve as part of the three-legged stool comprised of Social Security, a pension, and individual savings.

-With pensions becoming more of a rarity these days, that means that Americans must now take it upon themselves to make sure to maximize their retirement savings and the benefits available to them through Social Security.
+With pensions becoming more of a rarity these days, that means that Americans must now take it upon themselves to make sure to maximize their savings and the benefits available to them through Social Security.
 That’s where fixed income investing can play a valuable role.

 However, in order to get it right, you have to make sure you’re working with a financial advisor who not only understands the complexities of planning and saving for retirement, but also has the knowledge to help you make the most of your Social Security benefits.